GaetanJuvin/camoufox-ruby/README.md

 - `CAMOUFOX_DATA_DIR` – override where Camoufox assets are stored (planned use)
 - `CAMOUFOX_CACHE_DIR` – override the cache directory (planned use)
+- `CAMOUFOX_EXECUTABLE_PATH` – path to the Camoufox Firefox binary returned by the native stub (defaults to `File.join(Camoufox::Pkgman.install_dir, "camoufox")`, but override it if you place the browser elsewhere)
 - `CAMOUFOX_NODE_PATH` – path to the Node.js binary used when spawning the Playwright server (defaults to `node`)
 - `CAMOUFOX_PLAYWRIGHT_DRIVER_DIR` – directory containing `lib/browserServerImpl.js` (defaults to `node_modules/playwright` if present)
 - `CAMOUFOX_PLAYWRIGHT_JS_REQUIRE` – optional module identifier passed to Node's `require()` when